openedx/docs.openedx.org/source/educators/migration_wip/16_manage_live_course/course_enrollment.rst

      enrollment codes for the organization.
 The organization then distributes these enrollment codes to its learners to simplify the enrollment process.
      You can also create coupon codes to give learners a discount when they enroll in your course.
-For more information, see :ref:`installation:Enable and Create Enrollment Codes`.
+For more information, see :ref:`Enable and Create Enrollment Codes`.

 .. _Report Learners Not Yet Enrolled: